Luis Buñuel: 1946–1953: Mexico

 This hostility was also felt by those who attended the movie's première in Mexico City on 9 November 1950, when Los Olvidados was taken by many as an insult to Mexican sensibilities and to the Mexican nation.
 At one point, the audience shrieked in shock as one of the characters looked straight into the camera and hurled a rotten egg at it, leaving a gelatinous, opaque ooze on the lens for a few moments.
 In his memoir, Buñuel recalled that after the initial screening, the painter Frida Kahlo refused to speak to him, while poet León Felipe's wife had to be restrained physically from attacking him.
 There were even calls to have Buñuel's Mexican citizenship revoked.
 Dancigers, panicked by what he feared would be a complete debacle, quickly commissioned an alternate "happy" ending to the film, and also tacked on a preface showing stock footage of the skylines of New York City, London and Paris with voice-over commentary to the effect that behind the wealth of all the great cities of the world can be found poverty and malnourished children, and that Mexico City "that large modern city, is no exception".
 Regardless, attendance was so poor that Dancigers withdrew the film after only three days in theaters.

-Through the determined efforts of future Nobel Prize winner for Literature Octavio Paz, who at the time was in Mexico's diplomatic service, Los Olvidados was chosen to represent Mexico at the Cannes Film Festival of 1951, and Paz promoted the film assiduously by distributing a supportive manifesto and parading outside the cinema with a placard.
+Through the efforts of future Nobel Prize for Literature laureate Octavio Paz, who at the time was in Mexico's diplomatic service, Los Olvidados was chosen to represent Mexico at the Cannes Film Festival of 1951, and Paz promoted the film assiduously by distributing a supportive manifesto and parading outside the cinema with a placard.
 Opinion in general was enthusiastic, with the Surrealists (Breton and poet Jacques Prévert) and other artistic intellectuals (painter Marc Chagall and poet/dramatist/filmmaker Jean Cocteau) laudatory, but the communist critic Georges Sadoul objected to what he saw as the film's "bourgeois morality" because of its positive depictions of a "bourgeois teacher" and a "bourgeois state" in rehabilitating street children, as well as a scene in which the police demonstrate their utility by stopping a pederast from assaulting a child.
 Buñuel won the Best Director prize that year at Cannes, and also won the FIPRESCI International Critics' Award.
 The film was reissued in Mexico where it ran for two months to much greater acceptance and profit.
-Los Olvidados and its triumph at Cannes made Buñuel an instant world celebrity and the most important Spanish-speaking film director in the world.
+Los Olvidados and its triumph at Cannes made Buñuel a celebrity and the most important Spanish-speaking film director in the world.
 In 2003, Los Olvidados was inscribed by UNESCO in the Memory of the World International Register, calling it: "the most important document in Spanish about the marginal lives of children in contemporary large cities".